t-nebel/t-nebel.github.io/content/post/2025_07_19-compare-ac-ini-files/index.md

 ## Current Limitations ✅ **RESOLVED!**
 ~~One current limitation is (at least for now 😉) the handling of missmatching indexes but with the same content.
 For example, if both INI files have an IP Profile with the profile name "Teams" with the same settings, but on the first SBC it's listed as index 0 and on the second SBC as index 1, the script could not match them correctly and will show them as different.~~

-**UPDATE 22.08.2025:** This limitation has been completely resolved!
+**UPDATE Aug 22,2025:** This limitation has been completely resolved!
 The new `-IncludeNameValidation` parameter enables intelligent name-based comparison that automatically matches entries by their names, regardless of index position differences.

-## 🎉 What's New in v2.0 (22.08.2025)
+## 🎉 What's New in v2.0 (Aug 22,2025)

 **Major Feature Enhancement: Name-Based Validation & Enhanced Reporting**